glowcap/Toaster/README.md

 Toaster is a Toast library built for and in SwiftUI for iOS, macOS, and tvOS that allows you to quickly add customizable **WCAG 2.1 compliant** toast functionality to your SwiftUI project with minimal code.

+Toaster has some great features that allow for seamless integration in your app:

+- Color customization - To match your app's theme
+- WCAG 2.1 compliance - Accessibility out of the box
+- Haptics (iOS 17+) - Sensory feedback based on toast type
+- Custom duration - Display for as long (or short as you like)

 ![Types of toasts on light and dark backgrounds](https://user-images.githubusercontent.com/10408147/212543513-d07445b0-9d45-4451-ab2c-40e1d9fb4965.jpg)

 ## Installing Toaster